The switch

 Fall-Through between cases

-Fall-Through is the possibility of “falling” from one case to another, and executing multiple code statements.
-Unlike other languages (such as C++), “fall-through” in JavaScript is intentionally limited.
+Fall-Through is the ability to “fall” from one case to another and execute multiple statements of code.
+Unlike other languages (like C++), “fall-through” in JavaScript is intentionally limited.

-from which we are going to fall does not have statements.
+from which we are falling does not have statements.

 Let’s see an example: